CNP-CIIMAR/FAALPred/utilities/README.md

       - If the directory does not exist, it will be created automatically.
       - Results will be saved as `modelName_genomeAccession_tblout.txt` and consolidated into `modelName_all_results.tsv`.

-model_hmm_query:
+# Model HMM Query:
-  description: >
+  Description: >
     The HMM models used as queries should represent the protein families or domains of interest.
 These models can be custom-built or sourced from established databases.

-  creating_hmm_profiles:
-    steps:
+  Creating HMM Profiles:
+    Steps:
       - Collect a multiple sequence alignment (MSA) for the protein family of interest.
       - Use HMMER's `hmmbuild` to create an HMM profile from the MSA.
         ```bash